Time formatting and storage bugs: Year 2286

+Year 2446

+In ext4, the default file system for many Linux distributions, the bottom two bits of {a,c,m}time_extra are used to extend the {a,c,m}time fields, deferring the year 2038 problem to the year 2446.

+Within this "extra" 32-bit field, the lower two bits are used to extend the seconds field to a signed 34-bit integer; the upper 30 bits are used to provide nanosecond timestamp accuracy.
+Therefore, timestamps will not overflow until May 2446.

 Years 4000, 8000, etc.

 On time scales of thousands of years, the Gregorian calendar falls behind the astronomical seasons.
 This is because the Earth's speed of rotation is gradually slowing down, which makes each day slightly longer over time (see tidal acceleration and leap second) while the year maintains a more uniform duration.

-In the 19th century, Sir John Herschel proposed a modification to the Gregorian calendar with 969 leap days every 4000 years, instead of 970 leap days that the Gregorian calendar would insert over the same period.
+In the 19th century, Sir John Herschel proposed a modification to the Gregorian calendar with 969 leap days every 4,000 years, instead of 970 leap days that the Gregorian calendar would insert over the same period.
 This would reduce the average year to 365.24225 days.
 Herschel's proposal would make the year 4000, and multiples thereof, common instead of leap.
 While this modification has often been proposed since, it has never been officially adopted.

-While most software (including Excel, JavaScript and R) currently recognizes 4000 and 8000 as leap years (as they are divisible by 400), SAS has adopted the "4000 year rule".
-Thus, with the current software, date conversions between SAS and other software will go out of sync after 28 February 4000.
+While most software (including Excel, JavaScript, and R) currently recognizes 4000 and 8000 as leap years (as they are divisible by 400), SAS has adopted the "4000 year rule".
+Thus, with the current software, date conversions between SAS and other software will desynchronize after 28 February 4000.

 Year 4501

-Microsoft Outlook uses the date 1 January 4501 as a placeholder for "none" or "empty".
+Microsoft Outlook uses 1 January 4501 as a placeholder for "none" or "empty".

 Year 10,000

 The year 10,000 will be the first Gregorian year with five digits.
-Although many people at first consider this year to be so far distant that a problem of this type will never actually occur, there is a tendency for programs and computer code to be recycled well past the lifetime of their original software or hardware.
-All future years that are powers of 10, as well as dates before the 10th millennium BC, face similar encoding problems.
+Systems that only allow up to four digits for the year will have problems dealing with all future years that are powers of 10, as well as dates before the 10th millennium BC.

 Examples

-This problem can be seen in the spreadsheet program Microsoft Excel as of 2023, which stores dates as the number of days since 31 December 1899 (day 1 is 1 January 1900) with a fictional leap day in 1900 if using the default 1900 date system.
-Alternatively, if using the 1904 date system, the date is stored as the number of days since 1 January 1904 (day 1 is 2 January 1904), and there is no leap year problem.
-The maximum supported date for calculation is 31 December 9999.
+As of 2025, the maximum supported date for calculation by the spreadsheet program Microsoft Excel is 31 December 9999.

+The optical disc file systems ISO 9660 and UDF have date ranges that end with the year 9999.